Chris Harris (safety): Chicago Bears

-On January 28, 2013 Harris was hired by the Bears as a defensive quality control coach.
+On January 28, 2013, Harris was hired by the Bears as a defensive quality control coach.
 He was not retained by new Bears head coach John Fox in 2015.

 San Diego / Los Angeles Chargers

 Harris joined the San Diego Chargers as their assistant defensive backs coach in 2016.

 Washington Football Team / Commanders

 Harris joined the Washington Football Team as their defensive backs coach in 2020.

 Tennessee Titans

-In 2023, Harris joined the Tennessee Titans as their defensive pass game coordinator and cornerbacks coach.
+On January 21, 2023, the Tennessee Titans hired Harris as their defensive pass game coordinator and cornerbacks coach.
+Following the 2023 season, Harris was retained by new head coach Brian Callahan in the same role.
+On January 27, 2025, it was announced that Harris and the Titans would be parting ways.

+New York Jets

+On January 31, 2025, the New York Jets hired Harris to serve as their defensive backs coach and passing game coordinator.